Quick Search of DRB:

 (art credit: Oliver Wetter)

 Why build only small cuddly robots?
-Build a HUGE exoskeleton for a badass robot, ready to dominate the world (or at least Alaskan town of Wasilla, where it was spotted - more info):
+Build a HUGE exoskeleton for a badass robot, ready to dominate the world (or at least the Alaskan town of Wasilla, where it was spotted - more info):

 (image credit: Jeff Schultz)